-- The first part is about figuring out where the light is coming from when you can’t actually see the sun.
+- The first part is figuring out where the light is coming from when you can’t actually see the sun.

-Needless to say that when the sun is shining, you know where the light was coming from.
-So, we’re not talking about sunny days.
-Not even cloudy days.
-We’re talking about those days when you probably don’t think you’d get a decent photo.
-The days when the clouds are so thick there isn’t even the slightest shadow to be seen and, no matter how hard you inspect the sky, you cannot make out where the sun might be.
+We’re talking about cloudy day photography on those days when you can’t imagine getting a decent photo.
+The days when the clouds are so thick there isn’t even the slightest shadow to be seen and, no matter how hard you inspect the sky, you cannot make out where the sun is.

-You might think on these heavily overcast days that the direction of the light doesn’t make a difference.Just because you can’t see a shadow, doesn’t mean that the light has no direction.
-You just need to look harder.
+You might think on these heavily overcast days that the direction of the light doesn’t make a difference.Just because you can’t see a shadow on heavily overcast days, doesn’t mean that the light has no direction.
+You just need to look harder.Click To Tweet

 Or maybe you don’t know the hand trick.
 Here’s how it works…

-Using your hand to find the light
+Using your hand to find light direction on cloudy days